NVIDIA/MatX/docs_input/index.rst

 for specific hardware will use the accelerated features if present.
 For example, tensor cores will be used when fp16 or bf16 inputs are used in a GEMM operation.

-To get started with MatX, please read the quickstart_ guide, and for a complete API overview visit the api_ index.
+To get started with MatX, please read the :ref:`quickstart` guide, and for a complete API overview visit the :ref:`api` index.

 Table of Contents